hegde-atri/portfolio-site/content/_index.md

 +++
 title = "Atri Hegde"
-description = "Watch, stand fast in faith, be brave, be strong."
+description = "\"Watch, stand fast in faith, be brave, be strong.\""
 +++

 <br>